Jucester/melonn-order-system/README.md

 ### 3. Run frontend

 ```
-npm install and then npm start.
-The connection with the backend is in the .env files.
-You can change the URL if you
+make a .env file with the variable REACT_APP_BACKEND_URL, and set it to the baseURL of your backend, ej: "http://localhost:4000".
-defined another port in the backend.
+Then npm install and npm start.
 ```

 Once both, backend and frontend are running, you just go to [http://localhost:3000](http://localhost:3000), and the API will be at [http://localhost:4000](http://localhost:4000).
 You can access with the default user credentials: